botdes/component-test/PITCHME.md

 ### Component test using docker
   - Fast feedback (run any test locally)
   - Uses clean environment
-  - Quick to run
 ---
-### Issues
+### Areas of improvement
   - Dockerised AWS components may not be 100% identical to real ones
+  - Not 100% similarity between environments
   - Mocked data in services, can be wrong assumptions
-  - Not 100% similarity between environments (if isLocal)

 ---
 ### DOs
+  * Test all business related features
-  * Test one thing at a time
+  * Test multiple interractions
   * Think, can the test be flaky?
-  * Test all business related features

 ---
 ### Don'ts
-  * Don't check DB
+  * Don't validate intermediate state (DB for example)
-  * Don't mock juice modules
+  * Don't use mocks

 Note: Example is age calculator that says that we should return an empty list if there are no age segments.
 ---